mbernste/SpatialCorr/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SpatialDC -- Analyze spatial gene expression correlation in Python
+SpatialCorr -- Analyze spatial gene expression correlation in Python
 ==================================================================

 .. toctree::